 The Department of Sociology offers six scholarships to students in our department.
 We welcome contributions to help keep these scholarships active and offering much-needed support to our students.
 Please make your donations through the secure University of Toronto donation site.

-Raymond Breton, a long-time faculty member in the Department of Sociology, is Canada’s leading student of ethnic diversity.
+To be awarded to an excellent undergraduate student in Sociology entering the graduate program, in honour of Raymond Breton, a long-time faculty member in the Department of Sociology and Canada’s leading student of ethnic diversity.
 He has contributed substantially to academic research and pressing public policy debates on French-English relations, immigrant communities, race relations, aboriginal peoples, and bilingualism.

 The Dennis Magill Canada Research Award

-In honour of Professor Dennis Magill and his many contributions to the Department of Sociology, this annual award will support the best PhD dissertation or paper with a focus on Canadian society published or accepted for publication in a refereed journal by a PhD student in the Department.
+In honour of Professor Dennis Magill and his many contributions to the Department of Sociology, this award supports the best PhD dissertation or paper published in a refereed journal by a PhD student in the Department, with a focus on Canadian society.

 The Robert Brym and Rhonda Lenton Scholarship